Check Availability

 You will land at Kathmandu airport on your arrival in Nepal.
 After luggage checks, you have to go through some on-arrival visas and documentation work.

+In the meantime, a representative from Sublime Trails will be there to pick you up at the airport.
 Our representative will then drop you off at the hotel.
 Resting this day will be a good option as chances are that you will be jet-lagged.
-Before heading off on the trek to Everest Base Camp where you will sleep overnight, you should make sure that you don’t carry the hang of a long flight to Nepal.

 • Max Altitude2,600m/8,531ft